Know your diabetes and live a happy, trouble-free life

 There is a darkening or velvety appearance of the skin in areas like axilla, nape of the neck known as Acanthosis Nigricans.

 Diabetes causes a condition called diabetic microangiopathy which leads to loss of blood supply to fingers and toes.
 This causes swelling and infection of the feet.

 Sometimes you need amputation of the gangrenous part like the picture shown here⇒

 The picture shown here is of one of my patients who had to undergo amputation of the toes due to severe infection leading to gangrene.
 Had it not been amputated, the patient would have lost his foot and probably his whole leg.

-Some of the S/S is a part of complications of DM[those in brackets], which I will discuss in detail when I come to the complications part of the series.
+Some of the S/S is a part of complications of Diabetes, which I will discuss in detail when I come to the complications part of the series.

 Depending upon the signs and symptoms of diabetes your doctor will initiate the appropriate treatment.
 Patients should comply fully and follow the instructions of his/her family physician.
 This will get the best results and prevent complications of diabetes.